federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 -   First, how skewed is the distribution of co-productions?
 That is, how many films did the top contributing nations actually shoot, or help shoot, and what fraction of the total do their efforts account for?

--   Second, does any of the following variables help explain why a country has a particular number of entries in the list: the desire to boost the cinema industry (a behaviour proxied by the *share* of nominal GDP to services); the amount of money invested in cinema (as proxied by the *amount* of nominal GDP to services); the size of a country?
+-   Second, does any of the following variables help explain why a country has a particular number of entries in the list: the desire to boost the cinema industry (a behaviour proxied by the *share* of nominal GDP to services); the amount of money invested in cinema (as proxied by the *amount* of nominal GDP to services); or the size of a country?
 It appears that the major contributors to the list are among the most developed countries in the world, and these usually devote a larger portion of GDP to the tertiary sector.

 -   Third, is there any link between a country's predominant religion and the number of movies that country co-produced?
 For example, several black regions in the map belong to the so-called Muslim world, and Islamic countries, apart from Iran, seem to have historically contributed less to the list than states with a different prevalent religion.

-### **Contributions by country**
+### **II.
+Contributions by country**

 ``` r
 custom_ticks <- c(0, 1, 10, 100, 1000)